yuefu-jiang/CSYGC_Trivial_Compute/README.md

 # CSYGC Trivial Compute

 ## Description
 This is the course project from Johns Hopkins's EN.605.601.81.SU25 Foundations of Software Engineering.
-The template is ported from [this repo](https://github.com/feernandobraga/vitesvelctron).
+The template is ported from [this repo](https://github.com/feernandobraga/vitesvelctron) with the addition of a local python server.

 ## 🧋 Technologies
 [Vite](https://vitejs.dev/): Vite is a lightning-fast build tool for web applications.
 It optimizes the development experience with near-instantaneous hot module replacement (HMR) and an efficient build process.